 As an optometrist in Fayetteville with over two decades of experience, I’ve had the privilege of helping hundreds of children from Cumberland County and the surrounding Fort Liberty area see clearly without daytime glasses or contacts.
 My specialty, and my passion, is orthokeratology, or Ortho-K. It’s a technology that has been life-changing for so many of my young patients.
 Yet, the most common question I hear from parents is not about how it works, but a more fundamental one: “Is it safe?”

 It’s a question I welcome.
-As a parent myself, I understand that your child’s health is your absolute top priority.
+For parents, myself, I understand that your child’s health is your absolute top priority.
 When it comes to their eyes, you want to be certain that any treatment is not just effective, but also exceptionally safe.
 The idea of a lens worn overnight can sound intimidating.
 You might wonder about the risk of infection or other complications.
 Let me put your mind at ease.
 The truth is, Ortho-K has a remarkable safety track record spanning more than two decades, and when prescribed and managed by an experienced practitioner, it is one of the safest and most effective methods available for myopia control.

 In This Article